 It's something that's pulled me through the creative slumps and the times where I felt like I was coming up short or just not making things happen.

 A few years ago, I somehow was lucky enough to be able to interview a National Geographic photographer over the phone.
 Nat Geo is pretty much the dream so you can imagine how stoked I was!

 I basically asked him something along the lines of "How do I get from here to there?"

 He told me: you create your own dream job.
 Don't wait around for someone to send you on assignment to Kenya, go to Kenya and send yourself on assignment.
 Learn a language, get to know a place, take the photos you wish were assigned to you.
 Pretty soon you'll attract the right jobs.

 I took that to heart.

 Am I on track to become a National Geographic journalist?
 No, because dreams change.
 But the advice still applies.

 I've switched paths a few times in my photography career.
-I went from taking silly photos of my friends, to shooting fashion portraits for Lookbook, to shooting weddings, to small elopements, to product and social media photos, to travel and tourism photos.
+I went from taking silly photos of my friends, to photographing my own outfits for a fashion website, to shooting weddings, to small elopements, to product and social media photos, to travel and tourism photos, to lifestyle and everything in between.
 I feel like I've done it all sometimes!